tc39/proposal-ses/README.md

 which makes them less compliant with the current language standard.
 See the **Open Questions** below for other possibilities.

-By the rules above, a SES realm's `Function.prototype.constructor` will be the proto-SES realm's `Function` constructor, i.e., identical to the SES realm's `Function.__proto__`.
-Alternatively, we could create a per-SES-realm `Function.prototype` that inherits from the proto-SES realm's `Function.prototype` and overrides the `constructor` property to point back at its own `Function`.
-The price of this technique is that we lose the pleasant property that `instanceof` works transparently between SES realms.
+By the rules above, a spawned realm's `Function.prototype.constructor` will be the realm's `Function` constructor, i.e., identical to the spawned realm's `Function.__proto__`.
+In exchange for this odd topology, we obtain the pleasant property that `instanceof` works transparently between spawned realms by default -- unless overridden by a user's polyfill to the contrary.

 In ES2016, the `GeneratorFunction` evaluator is not a named global, but rather an unnamed intrinsic.
 Upcoming evaluators are likely to include `AsyncFunction` and `AsyncGeneratorFunction`.
 These are likely to be specified as unnamed instrinsics as well.
-For all of these, the above name-based overriding of SES vs proto-SES is irrelevant and probably not needed anyway.
+For all of these, the above name-based overriding of `spawn` is irrelevant and probably not needed anyway.

-Because code within a SES realm is unable to cause any affects outside itself it is not given explicit access to, i.e., it is fully confined, `Reflect.confine` and the evaluators of SES realms should continue to operate even in environments in which
+Because code evaluated within `TheFrozenRealm` is unable to cause any affects outside itself it is not given explicit access to, the evaluators of `TheFrozenRealm` should continue to operate even in environments in which
 [CSP has forbidden normal evaluators](https://github.com/tc39/ecma262/issues/450).
 By analogy, CSP evaluator suppression does not suppress `JSON.parse`.
-There are few ways in which SES-confined code is more dangerous than JSON data.
+There are few ways in which evaluating code in `TheFrozenRealm` is more dangerous than JSON data.

-Other possible proposals, like private state and defensible `const` classes, are likely to aid the defensive programming that is especially powerful in the context of SES.
-But because the utility of such defensive programming support is not limited to SES, they should remain independent proposals.
+Other possible proposals, like private state and defensible `const` classes, are likely to aid the defensive programming that is especially powerful in the context of this proposal.
+But because the utility of such defensive programming support is not limited to frozen realms, they should remain independent proposals.
 (TODO link to relevant proposals)

 For each of the upcoming proposed standard APIs that are inherently not immutable and powerless: